GetStream/stream-chat-android/README.md

 git clone git@github.com:GetStream/stream-chat-android.git
 ```

 Open the project in Android Studio.
+Setup your emulator (we're using Pixel 3, API 29 at the moment).
+Note that the gradle sync process can take some time when you first open the project.

 ## Docs